Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Introduction

-From the intersection diagrams for the system in each case, we find various relationships between these systems and formerly known Painlev\'e and quasi-Painlev\'e equations.
+For each of the main cases, we perform the necessary blow-ups of the system to construct the defining manifold and find the conditions on the coefficient functions for the system to be of quasi-Painlev\'e type.
+From the intersection diagrams for the system we obtain, we find various relationships between these systems and formerly known Painlev\'e and quasi-Painlev\'e equations.
 While the general cases presented all have movable algebraic poles as singularities (quasi-Painlev\'e case), in some degenerate cases of the Hamiltonian we find systems that are related in particular to the modified Painlev\'e $\text{III}$ and $\text{V}$, as well as Painlev\'e $\text{I}$, $\text{II}$ and $\text{IV}$.
-In this way, the Painlev\'e equations are special cases of quasi-Painlev\'e equations where all algebraic poles are in fact ordinary poles.
-Mixed cases are also possible, where some singularities are poles and others are (genuine) algebraic poles.
-The analysis performed in this article gives rise to a scheme of systems of equations which, together with their different types of singularities, is depicted in figure~\ref{fig:scheme}.
+In this way, the Painlev\'e equations are special cases of quasi-Painlev\'e equations where all singularities happen to be ordinary poles.
+Mixed cases are also possible, where a general solution has some movable singularities that are poles and others that are genuine algebraic poles.

-We note that in all (strict) quasi-Painlev\'e cases presented here, i.e.\ where the solutions in general include algebraic poles, the intersection diagrams (in their reduced form) have exactly one irreducible component of self-intersection number $-3$, while the remaining have self-intersection $-2$.
-In the Painlev\'e case all curves have self-intersection $-2$ and give rise to (extended) Dynkin diagrams.
-While there are also more algebraic aspects in this picture, we do not (yet) focus on these in the present article.